uf-reef-avl/camera_mocap_calibration/README.md

     find_package(OPENCV 2.4.8)

   Moreover the user has to configure his rules.d directory ("/lib/udev/rules.d") to let the application access the USB Port.
-To achieve this, just copy-paste the files : "55-orbbec-usb.rules" and "56-orbbec-usb.rules" located at the root of the calibration package into the rules.d directory.
+To achieve this, just copy-paste the files : "55-orbbec-usb.rules" and "56-orbbec-usb.rules" located in the rules folder into the /lib/udev/rules.d directory.
 Then reboot the laptop to load the new rules.

 <a name="Intrinsic Calibration"/>